MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configuration-data-templates.md

 > Default configuration templates were delivered in the July 2017 release of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 The Configuration data project feature is available in Platform update 7.
 You can create and use your own templates in the current product release.

 ## Create a new configuration data template
 The **Template** page in the **Data management** workspace provides tools that let you create a template of entities.
 This page resembles the configurations page, and the two features work in a similar manner.
+You must use the **enhanced view** to take advantage of the new features.

 To create a template, follow these steps.